gear-foundation/vara-wiki/docs/bridge/architecture.md

 - **Historical-Proxy**: A program on Vara that maintains historical `ethereum-event-client` program addresses and routes requests to the `ethereum-event-client` instance responsible for processing the requested transaction.

+- **Checkpoint-Light-Client**: A lazy Ethereum light client that keeps track of the `sync committee` validator set and confirms block headers using it.

 ### Components on Ethereum

 - **ERC20Manager**: Implements the `IMessageQueueReceiver` interface and functions as a vault for ERC-20 tokens, permitting users to deposit tokens and manage withdrawals.
 It processes messages relayed by the `MessageQueue` and accepts only properly formatted and authorized messages.

 - **MessageQueue**: Verifies proofs of message inclusion in a Merkle trie, whose root is stored in the `Relayer`.
 It ensures each message is processed exactly once by storing nonces for all of the processed messages.
 After successful verification, it calls the target `IMessageQueueReceiver` contract (e.g., `ERC20Manager`).

-- **Relayer**: Receives a Merkle trie root proof from the Prover and submits it to the `Verifier` for validation using `PlonkVerifier`.
-Once the proof is confirmed, the `Relayer` records the validated Merkle trie root and block number, so the `MessageQueue` can authenticate messages.
+- **Relayer**: Although historically referred to as the `Relayer`, this component is actually an on-chain contract on Ethereum.
+It receives a Merkle trie root proof from the Prover and submits it to the `Verifier` for validation via `PlonkVerifier`.
+Once the proof is confirmed, the contract records the validated Merkle trie root and block number, enabling the `MessageQueue` to authenticate messages.

 - **Verifier**: Uses a `PlonkVerifier` to check gnark proofs demonstrating that a Merkle trie root belongs to a finalized Vara block.
 By verifying the Merkle trie root’s integrity, it ensures the data that arrives at the `Relayer` is genuine, facilitating the rest of the bridging process.